mrrogercampbell/microsoft-codecamp-lecture-notes/unit-1/exercises/methods.md

 Exponentiation(35,5);
 // Outputs: 52521875
 ```
-# Part 2: Printing Things to The Console
+# Printing Things to The Console
-1. Create a method called PrintArray that expects an array of any data type as an argument.
+1. Create a method called PrintStringArray that expects an array of string data type as an argument.
 It should iterate over the items within the array and print each one to the console.
 ```C#
 string[] people = { "Johnny", "Sue", "Tyrone"};